Quick Picks

 We lack year 3 failure data on these exact units, so the safest forecast comes from the maintenance pattern you can see in year one.
 The question is not only whether the device works on day one, it is whether the routine stays easy enough to repeat every week without resentment.

-Filter availability matters for the purifiers.
+Tank cleaning and replacement parts matter for humidifiers.
 Mainstream brands with broad retail presence keep ownership easier because replacement parts stay familiar and reordering does not turn into a scavenger hunt.
-That is one reason Levoit, Coway, and Blueair are easier long-term bets than obscure alternatives.
+That is one reason Levoit, Honeywell, and Dreo are easier long-term bets than obscure alternatives.

-For the Midea, long-term ownership is seasonal.
-In humid months it earns the floor space.
-In dry months it becomes a storage problem if you leave it in the room.
+For the Vicks pick, long-term ownership is seasonal.
+In dry months it earns the floor space.
+In humid months it becomes a storage problem if you leave it in the room.
 That seasonal behavior is not a flaw, it is the nature of the category.

 The other long-term issue is sensory creep.
 Fans get louder when dust loads up.
 Displays stay annoying if nobody dims them.
 Water paths need cleaning if the room stays damp.
 The appliance that feels invisible in month one keeps its value.
 The one that starts nagging you loses it.